DCzajkowski/colloquy-docs/installation.md

 ### Installation

-Colloquy can be installed using composer:
+Colloquy can be installed using Composer:
 ```bash
 composer install dczajkowski/colloquy
 ```